Zir0-93/zir0-93.github.io/_posts/2016-09-08-Gaining_Clarity_Series_Junit5.md

 ## A Concrete Example, The Jupiter Test Engine
 If you've come this far, you've probably realized why Junit-5's architecture makes developing extensions for Junit much easier.
-Junit5 now supports a model where multiple Test Engines (not just Junit5), each with their own implementations of executing tests exist under a common Laucher.
+Junit5 now supports a model where multiple Test Engines (not just Junit-5), each complete with their own implementations of executing tests, exist under a common Launcher.
 We mentioned earlier that Junit Platform Launcher is responsible for providing  the API's external tools will use.
 Therefore, all the Test Engine implementations found at runtime discovered by the
-Junit Platform Launcher ca
+Junit Platform Launcher can
-be accessed using a common set of public APIs, great stuff.
-As in the diagram below, Junit5 provides its own TestEngine implementation, called Jupiter, which as you would expect  is responsible for discovering and executing tests written using Junit 's brand new APIs.
-The Vintage Test Engine was another Test Engine implementation created in Junit5 to executing tests written in Junit 4 and Junit 3 by the Junit Platform.
+be accessed using the same APIs!
+As in the diagram below, Junit5 provides its own Test Engine implementation, called Jupiter, which as you would expect  is responsible for discovering and executing tests written using Junit-5's [brand new APIs](http://junit.org/junit5/docs/current/user-guide/#writing-tests-dynamic-tests).
+The Vintage Test Engine was another Test Engine implementation created in Junit-5 to executing tests written in Junit-4 and Junit-3 by the Junit Platform.

 ```
 ![Clarity Views Diagram](http://clarityviews.com/embed/junit-team/junit5/master/diagram/junit5-master/junit-jupiter-engine/src/main/java/org/junit/jupiter/engine/JupiterTestEngine.java)